bobjrsenior/SMBBMCourseModifier/README.md

 2. Roughly determine the halfway point where extra levels begin
 3. (Affects Story Only) Determine what move should play before the course begins and after it ends
 4. Change the "next_step" for goals (i.e. should the blue goal on stage 1 send you to stage 2 or 15?)
-5. (BepInEx Only for now) Change the "next_step" for goals to 0 or a negative number
+5. Change the "next_step" for goals to 0 or a negative number

 Disclaimers:
 1. Backup your save file so you don't mess up your local times
-2. (BepInEx Only for now) Making the goal with a next_step negative enough to go to stage 0 (or a negative stage) soft locks the game
+2. Making the goal with a next_step negative enough to go to stage 0 (or a negative stage) soft locks the game

 ## Installing for Banana Mod Manager